lucapette/lucapette.github.com/_posts/2011-03-18-improving-irb-history.markdown

 layout: articles
 ---

-I’ve started to consider irb [configurations](/why-you-should-spend-some-time-configuring-irb/) as a way to improve my productivity.
-Following this path I’ve got some nice stuff in my [irbrc](https://github.com/lucapette/dotfiles/blob/master/irbrc).
+I’ve started to work on IRB [configurations](/why-you-should-spend-some-time-configuring-irb/) as a way to improve my productivity.
+Following this path I got some nice stuff in my [irbrc](https://github.com/lucapette/dotfiles/blob/master/irbrc).
-In the last days I was thinking about how to make irb history more similar to the bash one.
-So, I thought there was a need for the following features:
+Recently, I was thinking about how to make irb history closer to the way bash handles it.
+I thought there was a need for the following features:

 - History command
 - History execute
 - History grep

-Also, ignoring duplicated lines on irb exit would be great.
+Ignoring duplicated lines on irb exit would be also great.

-##.
-The methods
+## The methods

-That’s why the best thing I can do now is to show you the code I wrote to achieve the above mentioned features:
+This is the code I wrote:

 {% highlight ruby %}
 def history_a(n=Readline::HISTORY.size)